 The Nystagmus Network’s research involvement

-The charity has three main research priorities and these are:
+The charity has three main research priorities which are all encompassed under our ‘quality of life’ research strategy.
+These are:

-- Research into existing treatments and the development of new treatments for all types of nystagmus.
-This includes research into the prevention of nystagmus and also the search for a possible cure or cures.
+- TREATMENT: research into current therapies, including drugs and surgeries and the development of new treatments and procedures for all types of nystagmus.
+This includes research into conventional and alternative therapies.

-- Research into the causes and mechanisms of nystagmus.
+- DIAGNOSTICS: research into the causes and mechanisms of nystagmus unlocks the key to more positive life chances for those diagnosed with nystagmus.
 We do not yet fully understand how and why nystagmus develops.
-Answering these questions should make it easier to develop treatments and possibly prevent or cure nystagmus.
+Only when we do can we develop treatments and possibly prevent nystagmus.

-- Research into the daily impact of nystagmus.
-Current methods (such as visual acuity tests) fail to capture the impact of nystagmus on vision or everyday life.
-We want to see better methods for assessing the vision of people with nystagmus.
-We also want to better understand how nystagmus affects people in education, employment and social and emotional terms.
+In addition, research into the daily impact of nystagmus will examine why current methods (such as visual acuity tests) fail to capture the impact of nystagmus on vision and everyday life.
+We want to see better methods for assessing the vision of people with nystagmus introduced.
+We also want to understand better how nystagmus affects people in education, employment as well as socially and emotionally.

 The future for research

-There is a lot of exciting research work being undertaken in the nystagmus field and the charity will continue to be involved with this to help find suitable treatments for our members.
+There is a lot of exciting research work being undertaken in the nystagmus field and the charity will continue to be at the forefront to help improve outcomes for those who currently have congenital or acquired nystagmus, as well as future generations of the nystagmus community.